 Consider:

-Included Features: Watch for hidden costs related to integrations, analytics, or user limits.
+- Included Features: Watch for hidden costs related to integration capabilities, analytics, or user limits.

-💡 Pro Tip: Don't just focus on price, prioritize value.
-A slightly higher investment in the right tool can lead to better insights, higher responses, and more actionable data.
+💡 Pro Tip: Don't just focus on price.
+Prioritize value.
+A slightly higher investment in the right tool can lead to better insights, higher response rates, and more actionable feedback data.

 7. Additional Factors to Consider